danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-find-free-money.rst

 * Because there are far more parcels than items, and a lot of little unknowns and measurement errors along the way, the matrix :math:`A` doesn't have a true inverse

+* There are some articles where we don't have enough information to accuracy estimate an article's weight.
+Therefore our goal is to calculate not just point estimates but also *confidence intervals* so that we know how sure we can be about our estimate of an article's weight.

 Because of Zalando’s massive size and speed of operations, we need a much cleaner, more accurate method.
 For this, our data intelligence team turned to Bayesian statistics.
 In our `next tech blog article <../posts/you-too-can-find-free-money-the-details-of-the-bayesian-model.html>`_ we’ll go into the mathematical details of the Baysian model we used.
 If you want to see a cool example of statistical modeling in action, the next article is perfect for you.
 But this is the fluffy non-technical article, so we’ll go straight to showing you how awesome our weight estimation method is.

 Results